 The Ergohacks Verdict

 Anyone who’s ever travelled long distance by car or has spent time camping has had that moment.
-The quick sniff of the milk opened yesterday or the lackluster lettuce that just isn’t palatable any more.
-Hopefully most readers have been sensible enough to decide that that milk wasn’t up to it but particularly in the summer it’s a real problem.
-I’ve had coolers for a number of years and have tried the plastic disposable bags, the thicker cloth and plastic insulated ones and the plastic boxes with varying degrees of success but none of them have been brilliant.
+The quick sniff of the milk opened yesterday or the lacklustre lettuce that just isn’t palatable anymore.
+Hopefully, most readers have been sensible enough to decide that that milk wasn’t up to it but particularly in the summer it’s a real problem.
+I’ve had coolers for a number of years and have tried the plastic disposable bags, the thicker cloth and plastic insulated ones and the plastic boxes with varying degrees of success but none of them has been brilliant.
 They have all been passive solutions – trying to keep cold in rather than something active that generates more cold.

 If you are looking for an equivalent sized but simple cooler they can be had between £15 and £35 depending on brand and build quality and electric coolers of the same size go for between £40 and £100.
-As on of the better made designs on the market the Powerbox is well priced at around £50.
+As one of the better-made designs on the market, the Powerbox is well priced at around £50.
 The mains transformer adds extra flexibility for around £20 giving you a mobile fridge for £70 which is a very economic prospect if you travel a lot.

 A cooler isn’t exactly the sexiest thing to write about and test but I started off this review recalling the unpleasant experience of sniff testing milk.
 Get the Powerbox Plus and the chances are that that won’t be in your future as I hope it’s not in mine.
 If you travel and camp a lot a cooler is a near essential buy and the Powerbox – particularly if paired with the mains transformer is a flexible and useful product.
 Recommended.